 When looking at the numbers, and particularly when comparing countries, it should be kept in mind that ALMA is not yet in full operational mode, and that a limited number of hours was (and still is) available for science observations; this was especially so in the earlier cycles.
-This tends to favour proposals that require little time and/or that build on previous observations with similar instruments, and this in turn tends to favour researchers with easier access to such instruments, such as those from IRAM-countries or, to some extent, Sweden.
-From this point of view, most Italian applicants for ALMA time therefore started with a disadvantage, and that may explain the slow start.
-However, Italian-led proposals show an increased success rate with each cycle, and the initial lag with respect to other countries is rapidly disappearing.
+This tends to favour proposals that require little time and/or that build on previous observations with similar instruments, and this in turn tends to favour researchers with easier access to such instruments, such as those from IRAM-countries or Sweden.
+Most Italian applicants for ALMA time therefore started from a disadvantage, and that may explain the slow start.
 Furthermore it is clear from a comparison between the executives, that the proposal pressure for the EU-executive is considerably larger than for the others.
 The numbers show that it is much more difficult to get a proposal accepted under EU-flag than any other.